Tracking

 What to Track from the Backend

-Backend events are most valuable for actions that either don't happen in the browser or that you need to verify server-side:
+Backend events matter most for actions that either bypass the browser or require server-side verification:

 Avoid double-counting.
-If an action is already tracked by the frontend tracking script, you generally don't need to send it again from the backend.
+If the frontend tracking script already records an action, you generally don't need to send it again from the backend.
 Focus backend tracking on events that only your server can observe.

 Identity Stitching

-Backend events do not include a device fingerprint (there is no browser to fingerprint), so they won't contribute to device-related signals like Uniqueness.
+Backend events carry no device fingerprint (there is no browser to fingerprint), so they do not contribute to device-related signals like Uniqueness.
 But they enrich Authenticity (through profile data), Behavior (through action patterns), and overall confidence (through event volume).

-A single identity in Dregs may have a combination of frontend and backend events, all visible in a unified timeline on the dashboard.
-When you investigate a user, you see the complete picture of what they did in their browser alongside what your server recorded.
+A single identity may combine frontend and backend events, all visible in a unified timeline on the dashboard.
+When you investigate a user, you see what they did in their browser alongside what your server recorded.